jpcanepa/ansiterm/README.md

 ### Doesn't libX do the same, only better/sexier/faster?
 Most certainly.
 Don't really know.
 Don't really care.
 Read the previous point.

+### License?
+Want to say _MIT_, but I haven't included the notice in any files, only the LICENSE file.
+That's not enough if I understand correctly, and I'll correct it if anyone ever cares enough to _use_ any of this nonesense.